-The Lowen Lab exploits molecular tools, classical virology, and animal models of infection to study the biology of RNA viruses, including influenza A virus and mammalian orthoreovirus .
-We are particularly interested in features of their biology that shape evolutionary dynamics and, in the case of influenza A virus, the mechanisms governing transmission between individuals.
+The Lowen Lab uses molecular tools, classical virology, and both human and animal models of infection to study the biology of RNA viruses, with a focus on influenza A virus.
+We are particularly interested in features of viral biology that shape evolutionary dynamics and the mechanisms governing transmission between individuals.

 Much of our prior and current work focuses on reassortment – a mechanism by which co-infecting viruses exchange genetic information.
 In broader terms, we are interested in interactions among co-infecting viruses and the implications of these interactions for viral propagation and evolution.